-Considering treatment options.
+Considering treatment options

-Together with your doctor, you'll develop a plan for how you're going to treat your disease.
+Together with your doctor, you'll develop a plan for how you're going to treat the disease.
 Here are some important questions to consider while discussing your treatment plan.

-- What are my treatment options? - What should I consider when deciding if R is right for me? - What can I expect when taking R? - What are potential side effects with R that I should watch out for? - Does R potentially interact with any other medications I'm currently taking?
+- What are my treatment options? - What should I consider when deciding if REVLIMID® (lenalidomide) is right for me? - What can I expect when taking REVLIMID? - What are the side effects with REVLIMID that I should watch out for? - Does REVLIMID interact with any other medications I'm currently taking?